Cardiac

 How can we help?

-We hope you are well on the way to recovery from your recent heart attack or cardiac surgery.
-We understand this may be an anxious time for you and your family and you may welcome a little support or advice to support your recovery.
-We are here to help.
+We are here to help you with your recovery following your recent heart attack or cardiac surgery.
+We understand this may be an anxious time for you and we want to support you in the best possible way.

 We can: